Gate of Mercy Synagogue: History

+Synagogue building

+The synagogue is a symmetrical, two-story structure finished in chunam, or plaster of polished lime and sand, which has been painted.
 The structure can accommodate 300 members, and on High Holy Days it had large congregations attending.
 However, on Shabbat, not more than 50 attended services.
 There is also a mikvah (bath) present nearby for the religious to purify themselves.